 Our numerical analysis indicates that the $L^2$-norm of $\vartheta(t)$ grows algebraically at rate $\smash{t^{\frac12}}$, while its $L^\infty$-norm remains bounded.
 Thus, we do not expect the growth rate of the $L^2$-norm of $\vartheta(t)$ in Theorem~\ref{t:main} to be sharp.
 A compelling direction for future research would be to characterize the leading-order phase dynamics, which may, at least for long-wavelength perturbations, be governed by Whitham's modulation equation; see~\cite{hofbauer2022validity}.

-It remains an open question whether the conditions on $\theta_\infty$ in the regime $f(a^2) \leq 0$ can be relaxed in Theorem~\ref{t:main}, potentially admitting unbounded phase modulations in this case as well.
-Crossing the boundary $f(a^2) = 0$, however, marks a fundamental change in the character of equation~\eqref{e:KG}, corresponding to a qualitative shift from a real to a tachyonic mass term in~\eqref{e:fexpans}.

 We note that the regularity assumptions on the initial data in Theorem~\ref{t:main} can be relaxed to $w_0 \in H^1(\RR,\CC)$ and $v_0 \in L^2(\RR,\CC)$ by working with mild rather than classical solutions of the perturbation equation; see equation~\eqref{e:short-time-dynamic} in~\S\ref{sec:local_existence}.
 One then obtains a function $u \in \cC\big([0,\infty),H^1_{\mathrm{loc}}(\RR)\big) \cap C^1([0,\infty),L^2_{\mathrm{loc}}(\RR)\big)$ which satisfies~\eqref{e:orbitalstab},~\eqref{polardecomp} and~\eqref{e:mainbounds}, and is the limit of a sequence of classical solutions $\{u_n(t)\}_n$ to~\eqref{e:KG} with initial data